wmcbrine/PDCurses/x11/README.md

 - Run "./configure".
 To build the wide-character version of the library, specify "--enable-widec" as a parameter.
 To use X Input Methods, add "--enable-xim".
-I recommend these options, but I haven't yet made them the defaults, for the sake of backwards compatibility and due to their new and relatively untested status.
+I recommend these options, but I haven't yet made them the defaults, for the sake of backwards compatibility.

   If your system is lacking in UTF-8 support, you can force the use of UTF-8 instead of the system locale via "--enable-force-utf8".
-This is generally more useful in Windows.

   If configure can't find your X include files or X libraries, you can specify the paths with the arguments "--x-includes=inc_path" and/or